Affinity Analytics Using Actian Cloud Data Warehouse

 In just a few seconds, I learn that Clothing and Electronics were my best-selling product categories overall.
 I know that marketing always likes to work with Electronics, so I’m going to concentrate there.

 Next, I want to find the top-selling products in Electronics last year.
 I execute this query:

-Again, because of the speed of Actian Avalanche, in a few seconds, I learn that many of the top products in my Electronics category are Canon products.
+Again, because of the speed of Actian, in a few seconds, I learn that many of the top products in my Electronics category are Canon products.
 See Figure 9.

 Now I want to find the Electronics products that are most often sold with these top-selling Canon products in the last six months.
 This is the resource-intensive market-basket query that I referred to in my introduction.
 To execute, this query will join my 45 billion line items back to the same 45 billion line items to see which items are typically bought together.
 I execute this query: